This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 You may have polyester and cotton sheets.
 Nowadays, there are sheets made of bamboo and microfiber.
 Different fabrics require slightly different methods of washing and stain removal.

 So read the label and see what fabric your bed sheets are made of because that makes a difference in effective stain removal.

 Laundry Code Charts

 First, find out what those symbols on your sheet and pillowcase labels mean.
 Tide.com has great downloadable laundry code charts that can help you interpret the symbols on your labels.
-There’s also a chart for the dryer use, bleaching and ironing.
+There’s also a chart for dryer use, bleaching, and ironing.

 Urine and Feces Stains

 Urine and feces contain proteins.
 Washing sheets with urine and feces should be soaked in cold water before beginning the wash cycle.

 Add ½ cup baking soda to the cold water to remove the odors.
 Agitate the sheets in cold water to avoid setting in a stain.